ibpdas/valueline/README.md

 ### How Level 2 shifts as Level 1 begins to work

 - **Uses**
-  From data used mainly for reactive reporting
-  to data used proactively to inform operational and strategic decisions.
+  From data used mainly for reactive reporting  to data used proactively to inform operational and strategic decisions.

 - **Data**
-  From siloed, inconsistent and hard to combine datasets
-  to coherent, reusable and well governed data assets with interoperability.
+  From siloed, inconsistent and hard to combine datasets  to coherent, reusable and well governed data assets with interoperability.

 - **Leadership**
-  From leaders viewing data issues as technical or administrative
-  to leaders actively championing data, setting expectations and investing in capability.
+  From leaders viewing data issues as technical or administrative to leaders actively championing data, setting expectations and investing in capability.

 - **Culture**
-  From low confidence and sporadic use of data
-  to a culture where data is part of everyday decision making and shared responsibility.
+  From low confidence and sporadic use of data to a culture where data is part of everyday decision making and shared responsibility.

 - **Tools**
-  From fragmented tools and workaround-heavy environments
-  to integrated, discoverable and fit-for-purpose tools that support self service and reuse.
+  From fragmented tools and workaround heavy environments to integrated, discoverable and fit-for-purpose tools that support self service and reuse.

 - **Skills**
-  From pockets of expertise concentrated in specialist teams
-  to widespread data literacy and continuous capability development across roles.
+  From pockets of expertise concentrated in specialist teams to widespread data literacy and continuous capability development across roles.

 These shifts describe the system response that emerges when Level 1 enablers begin to operate effectively.